Gesiima/dbus-goecharger/README.md

 first cycle finds the go-e already in Auto, so real values are never overwritten.

+**The same averaging lag also shows up while continuously staying in Auto**, not just when leaving and re-entering it - confirmed live with a clean, concrete example: `BatterySupportPower` was increased while already charging in Auto.
+The real `pGrid` reflected the larger boost immediately (`-3886` to `-3963`), but `pvopt_averagePGrid` stayed frozen at its old value (`-2934.7`) for a full ~40s (6 cycles) before catching up to `-3950.7` - the charge current only started climbing (5.7A -> 7.1A -> 7.4A and rising) in the very same cycle the average finally updated, not when the real value changed.
+This confirms the averaging behaviour is a general property of how the Eco algorithm evaluates surplus, not something specific to the Auto/ Manual transition case above.

 ### Battery buffer: two bugs found after adding `BatterySupportMinSoc`

 - **Could discharge at night with no PV involved at all.** The SOC-based